China in the Changing

 Important Dates

-On one hand, China’s economic rise has created negative externalities for the world, the effects of which have become much more pronounced lately.
-On the other hand, China has shown an increasing willingness to weaponise trade and its dominance in the global supply chains.
+Though the world has immensely benefitted from China’s growth in the past four decades and continues to do so even today, its rise has also created negative externalities, the effects of which have become much more pronounced lately.
+China has shown an increasing willingness to weaponise trade and its dominance in the global supply chains.
 As the competition with the West intensifies, China is also perfecting its coercive economic toolkit.

 Curriculum